ZoinerTejada/azure-data-guide/data-guide/technology-choices/csv-json-options.md

 - Azure Machine Learning
 - SQL SSIS

-Whether you are importing your CSV and JSON files into Azure Storage/Azure Data Lake Store, or into a database such as Azure SQL or Cosmos DB, [Azure Data Factory](https://docs.microsoft.com/azure/data-factory/copy-activity-overview) provides a great option to automate the process for either one-time or recurring operations.
+Whether you are importing your CSV and JSON files into Azure Storage/Azure Data Lake Store, or into a database such as Azure SQL, SQL DW, or Cosmos DB, [Azure Data Factory](https://docs.microsoft.com/azure/data-factory/copy-activity-overview) provides a great option to automate the process for either one-time or recurring operations.
 Use the copy activity to copy your on-premises or cloud-based files into a number of [supported data stores](https://docs.microsoft.com/azure/data-factory/copy-activity-overview#supported-data-stores-and-formats).

 Once stored, there are a number of options for processing your files.
 Because many programming languages can easily work with CSV and JSON files from applications that run on a virtual machine or locally, we are going to focus on Azure services you can use, some of which require no programming.

-Starting out with a code-free option for working with CSV and JSON files, you could use [Azure Logic Apps](https://azure.microsoft.com/services/logic-apps/) to create an automated workflow that processes these files, and translates them to another format, such as XML, or sends the data to a connected service or mobile device.
+Starting out with a visual design-driven option for working with CSV and JSON files, you could use [Azure Logic Apps](https://azure.microsoft.com/services/logic-apps/) to create an automated workflow that processes these files, and translates them to another format, such as XML, or sends the data to a connected service or mobile device.
 You use an [integration account](https://docs.microsoft.com/azure/logic-apps/logic-apps-enterprise-integration-create-integration-account) and link it to your logic app to [work with your flat files](https://docs.microsoft.com/azure/logic-apps/logic-apps-enterprise-integration-flatfile).
 What you get out of Flat Files decoding is an XML document and you may further convert that document to JSON using the [workflow definition language](https://docs.microsoft.com/azure/logic-apps/logic-apps-workflow-definition-language) json() function.
 In the opposite direction, you may convert JSON data to XML content using the xml() function of the workflow definition language.

 An option that requires coding, but still allows you not have to manage infrastructure due to its serverless nature, is to use [Azure Functions](https://azure.microsoft.com/services/functions/).
 Azure Functions is an event driven, compute-on-demand service that helps you implement code triggered by events occurring in virtually any Azure or 3rd party service as well as on-premisis systems.
 In one scenario, you may have a process that stores your CSV or JSON files in blob storage, then create an Azure Function that is triggered any time a file is added, to do some processing of that file.
 Another option is to use a webhook trigger on an Azure Function to parse and process JSON data sent from an online service like GitHub or Salesforce.
 Since Azure Functions can be written in C#, F#, Node.js, or Python, it is very easy to write code that can work CSV and JSON files.
 There are also [many bindings](https://docs.microsoft.com/azure/azure-functions/functions-reference#bindings) for triggering functions, automatically working with inputs, and outputting processed information.